krussll/etsysimplicity/_posts/2020-05-20-lawn-bowls-bias-guide-and-trajectory-charts-2020.md

 Many bowlers have a preference for a specific brand, so we have split our charts accordingly.
 Below you will find a chart for each of the major UK brands - Aero, Drakes Pride and Taylor.

+Before we look at the different charts, lets review what bias is, and how it works.

+## Lawn bowls bias explained

+Lawn bowls are not perfectly round.
+One side will be slightly heavier than the other, leading the bowl to curve in that direction.
+A bias can be manipulated by a manufacture to give a specific trajectory, depending on the goal of the player.

 ## Aero trajectory chart